 Having a frank discussion about money matters with your boss can be an uncomfortable thought.

-Before you broach the topic, it might be good to consider the following points that might be brought up, key of which: is your salary in line with the industry benchmark?
+Before you broach the topic of a salary increase, it might be good to consider the following points that might be brought up, key of which: is your current salary in line with the industry benchmark?

-Do you think you have excelled in your role and contributed significantly to the company?
-Or do you think you deserve a promotion and a pay raise to match it?
+Have you excelled in your role and contributed significantly to the company?
+If so, do you think you deserve a promotion and a salary raise to match it?

-Ideally, it’s always better if your boss recognises your accomplishments and gives you a pay raise without you needing to ask for it.
+Ideally, it’s always better if your boss recognises your accomplishments and gives you an annual review process, with a salary increase according to the market rate if you’ve performed well, without you needing to ask for it.

-Most times however, you have to ask for a raise or a promotion if you want one; but what’s the best way to go about doing so?
+Most times however, you have to ask for an increase in salary or a promotion if you want one; but what’s the best way to go about doing so?